-OUR HISTORY — THE UNIVERSITY OF ABERDEEN
+ORIGINS — THE UNIVERSITY OF ABERDEEN

 From Aberdeen’s ancient school of learning has arisen Natural Language Generation (NLG)—one of the most advanced computing technologies ever developed

-The University of Aberdeen was founded in 1495 by Bishop Elphinstone and is amongst the oldest extant
+The University of Aberdeen was founded in 1495 by Bishop Elphinstone and is amongst the oldest extant universities in the world.

-The University considers the emergence of the revolutionary Natural Language Generation (NLG) technology from its computer science labs was the logical next chapter in a wonderful story observed, recorded and celebrated by the University of Aberdeen since 1495.
+The University considers the emergence of the revolutionary Natural Language Generation (NLG) technology from its computer science labs as a logical next chapter in a wonderful story observed, recorded and celebrated by the University of Aberdeen since 1495.